Protection Ritual to Stop conflict and War in Sudan

 Circle Finger or thread Sets clear boundaries

-Seal Earth + thread Stabilizes intention
+Seal Earth + thread (or stone) Stabilizes intention

 Strengthening personal and family protection while working for peace